eserhin/rsschool-2019Q1-cv/cv.md

 ![Image](https://pp.userapi.com/c845321/v845321979/13af3b/A0LQ5YAv0R0.jpg)
 ####Contacts: Skype: evilihem Email: veserhin@gmail.com
 ###Summary:
 I would like to get a job in a company that has directed my efforts in the right direction for the development of my skills.
-Ready to get new knowledge
- in order to become a professional in my field and move up the career path.
+Have a great desire to get new knowledge in order to become a professional in my field and move up the career path.
 ##Skills:
 Making test cases, writing bug reports, making checklists, basic knowledge of MySql, JavaScript, Css, Git.
 ##Example of latestest code: